Monday, July 9, 2007

 I must admit, I've grown tired of both the church shoppers and the church marketers of our day.
 What consumer benefits a church might offer a "shopper" has nothing at all to do with divine appointment.
 Neither does a carrot dangled on a line by a "marketer" have any place in God's assignments.
 Such shoppers and marketers don't have the slightest clue about what church actually is!

 But if you do, then grow where God sprouts you, stay unless God moves you.
-Embrace your giftings, and rise into however God is causing you to function and always do so for the benefit of the body.
+Embrace your giftings, and rise into however God is causing you to function and do so for the benefit of the body.
 There are folk in the church world, leaders and followers alike, who are clueless and in total disharmony with what God is trying to do in his body.
 Don't let them get you down, do what you know is right from the Word.
-For this much is sure: God has made an appointment for you and he expects you to keep it.